moroii69/datahub/README.md

 ## Contributing

-DataHub LIET is continually evolving to meet the needs of students.
+DataHub LIET is an **open-source project powered by CodeWave Hub**, continually evolving to meet the needs of students.
 If you have suggestions for additional features or improvements, we welcome your contributions!
-Please reach out to the administrators to discuss how you can contribute to enhancing the platform for the benefit of all users.
+All code contributions, including those of people having commit access, must go through a pull request and be approved before being merged.
+This is to ensure a proper review of all the code.

 ## Contact Us